Yonle/nwjs-hooks/README.md

     └── ...
 ```

 Do not place the extracted repository directory itself inside `www/`.
-Copy the required `.js` files from the repository into the web directory.
+Copy the JavaScript files from the repository into the application's web directory.

 The hooks must be loaded before the application itself.